Liquid Waste Solutions

 - Use spill containment systems that will minimise the likelihood of drums tipping over and causing a spill outside the designated containment area.

 - Ensure the bunds are large enough to contain 100% of the volume of the largest tank contained within them.
-If waste is contained in drums, ensure the bund walls are at least 25% of the total volume of the liquid waste stored.
-For flammable liquid waste, consider whether the capacity of the bunds needs to be increased to allow for the capture of firewater.
+Bund walls should be at least 25% of the total volume of the liquid waste stored.
+The capacity of the bunds should be increased to allow for the capture of firewater if contents is flammable.

 - Design the bunds so it is easy to move the liquid waste containers by forklift or to pump out the contents of the containers.